AEN National Speakers Bureau 2017-18

-Kenneth Waltzer is professor of history emeritus at Michigan State University, where he helped build the university’s highly reputed James Madison College in public affairs, and led the growth of the Jewish Studies.
-His work on the rescue of children at Buchenwald is well known and is the basis for an award-winning film, “Kinderblock 66: Return to Buchenwald.”
-Ken will speak based on helping lead the Academic Engagement Network and on four decades of teaching about antisemitism, the Holocaust, and modern ethnic and racial group relations.
+Kenneth Waltzer is Professor Emeritus of History at Michigan State University, where he helped build the university’s highly reputed James Madison College in public affairs, and led the growth of the Jewish Studies program.
+His work on the rescue of children at Buchenwald is well-known and is the basis for an award-winning film, “Kinderblock 66: Return to Buchenwald.”
+Waltzer will speak based on his experience leading the Academic Engagement Network, and on four decades of teaching about antisemitism, the Holocaust, and modern ethnic and racial group relations.

 “BDS on Campus: Enlisting Faculty and University Leaders”

 “Two Antisemitisms: Comprehending Antisemitisms on Left and Right”